paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-recovery.md

     availability_lru: LruCache<CandidateHash, Result<AvailableData, RecoveryError>>,
 }

-/// This is a future, which concludes either when a response is received from the interaction,
+/// This is a future, which concludes either when a response is received from the recovery tasks,
 /// or all the `awaiting` channels have closed. struct RecoveryHandle {
     candidate_hash: CandidateHash,